Institut für Mobil- und Satellitenfunktechnik

-IMST (Institute for Mobile and Satellite Communication Technology) is an independent research organization located in North Rhine-Westphalia, Germany.
+The Institut für Mobil- und Satellitenfunktechnik (IMST; German for Institute for Mobile and Satellite Communication Technology) is an independent research organization located in North Rhine-Westphalia, Germany.
 It was formed as a privately owned company, with limited liability GmbH, in 1992.

 Research Institute IMST

 IMST is an associated research organization for Mobile and Satellite Communication Technology to the University of Duisburg-Essen, Germany.
 This connection “enables a direct link to leading edge science and technology research”.
 The main objective of the company's establishment at the Lower-Rhine area (west of the Rhine-Ruhr industrial zone) was the transfer of scientific and applied research knowledge to the industry, while being a competent partner and companion along the value chain for the industry, mainly in telecommunications.

 IMST is an independent organization and acts as a commercial organization.
 From its own self-image IMST sees itself as a technology-oriented development house for radio systems and microelectronics, with emphasis on contract research and licensing of technology.
 IMST is heavily involved in the research programs of the European Union as well.